Dr. Edward Snell leads the Institute.

 In 2014 Dr. Snell became the president and chief executive officer of the Institute.
 He is forging collaborative links regionally and nationally leading an accomplished, efficient, and skilled team who are committed to working today for the cures of tomorrow.

-Our team’s mission is to strive to provide the highest level of support to the research groups at the Institute.
-Our commitment to furthering their work serves the well and our community.
+We aim to provide the highest level of support to the research groups at the Institute.
+Our commitment to furthering their work serves the health and well-being of our community.
 Cures begin here through teamwork.

 Lisa Keefe, PhD

 Vice President for Advancing Therapeutics